 3. The SS shall transmit an RRCReconfiguration message releasing the dedicated configuration of the initialDownlinkBWP and the initialUplinkBWP of Cell 2.
-This message also configures 2 different UE-specific bandwidth parts for Cell 2, BWP-1 and BWP-2 and indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to Table 6.5.6.1.1.4.3-2.
+This message also configures 2 different UE-specific bandwidth parts for Cell 2, BWP-1 and BWP-2, which always include the bandwidth of the initial DL BWP and SSB.
+The SS indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to Table 6.5.6.1.1.4.3-2.
+UE is configured with a bwp-InactivityTimer timer value for SCell.

 4. The SS shall send a DCI format 1_1 command for SCell DL BWP switch.